-Radiotherapy can irritate the lining of the bladder and the urethra (the tube men urinate and ejaculate through).
-Symptoms can include:
+Radiotherapy can irritate the lining of the bladder and the urethra, which is the tube men urinate (pee) and ejaculate through.
+This can cause urinary problems, such as:

 - needing to urinate often, including at night